CODE OF CONDUCT

-Schuss Ski Club is a proud club that has a longstanding tradition of valuing our members and guests.
-The club has three wonderful lodges in Mt Buller, Thredbo and Falls Creek that bring great pleasure to those who holiday for short or long periods.
+Schuss Alpine Club honours a longstanding tradition of valuing its Members and Guests.
+The club has three wonderful lodges in Mt Buller, Falls Creek and Thredbo.
+Providing comfortable lodge style accommodation for both short term and long term holiday's.

 Failure to abide by the Code of Conduct may result in the loss of accommodation privileges.